Macquarie is accessible by a range of transport modes

 Bike parking, showers and changing facilities are available on campus.
 You can find them on the bike parking map here.

 Note that campus bike racks are not for storage.
-Bikes left unattended for four weeks will be considered abandoned.
-Abandoned bikes will be removed, and owners have four weeks to reclaim them from Security.
+Any bike left unattended for four weeks or longer will be considered abandoned.
+Abandoned bikes will be removed, and owners have two weeks to reclaim them from Security.

 BikeHubs are an end-of-trip facility designed to make it easy for staff and students to cycle to university.
 Each BikeHub includes secure undercover parking, lockers and showers.
 Access is via your Campus Card and monitored by Security.